rlugojr/Documentation/README.md

 ## How to contribute ?

 ### Update content
+If you want to add/update a tutorial, an extension or a class, you have to follow these steps:

-1. Head to content folder
+1. Head to content folder.
+All markdowns files are located in this folder.
 2. Edit markdown
 3. Use ```grunt build```
 4. Pull request :)